-The latest SanDisk Extreme Pro Portable SSD is the upgrade to the non-Pro version that came out some two years ago.
+The latest SanDisk Extreme PRO Portable SSD, first announced late last year, is the souped-up version of the non-PRO drive that came out a year earlier.
 Despite supporting the same USB 3.2 Gen 2 (10 Gbps) standard, it manages to be much faster.

 SanDisk Extreme Pro Portable SSD

-The new SanDisk Extreme Pro is not a replacement for the non-pro version.
-Instead, it’s more like a better option.
-The older version is still available for sale, at a lower cost.
+The new SanDisk Extreme PRO is not a replacement for the non-PRO version.
+Instead, it’s more like a better and more expensive option.

-SanDisk Extreme Pro vs. Extreme: A bigger coursin
+SanDisk Extreme PRO vs. Extreme: A bigger cousin

 The two drives share the same plastic housing that’s cool looking but attracts dirt very easily.
 They, too, have the same level of ruggedness — both rated IP55 for water and dust resistance and can withstand shocks of up to up to 1500G.

 During tests, I tossed the Extreme PRO around and washed it in the sink a few times, and the drive remained intact.